EDUCBA Logo

 • SQL structure does not support

-• Does not supports transaction
+• It does not support transaction

-• Only with key sorted
+• Only with the key sorted

 • Cluster memory problems